dinygomes/MilkBlog/README.md

 Check out the <a href="http://codepen.io/dinygomes/full/aWYPqp/">Demo</a>.

-But don't sweat, because MilkBlog 2.0 is being launched.
+But don't sweat, because MilkBlog 2.0 is being launched soon.
 Take a look at the screenshots:

 <h3>For mobile:</h3><br />